onlinehub0808/-smart-contract-best-practices/README.md

 ### Speed Bumps(Delay contract actions)

 Speed bumps slow down actions, so that if malicious actions occur, there is time to recover.
 For example, [The DAO](https://github.com/slockit/DAO/) required 27 days between a successful request to split the DAO and the ability to do so.
-This ensured the funds were kept within the contract, allowing a greater likelihood of recovery (other fundamental flaws made this functionality useless without a fork in Ethereum).
+This ensured the funds were kept within the contract, increasing the likelihood of recovery (other fundamental flaws made this functionality useless without a fork in Ethereum).
 Speed bumps can be combined with other techniques (like circuit breakers or root access) for maximal effectiveness.

 Example: